DominykasM22051999/DominykasM22051999.github.io/_posts/2020-11-20-GladiatorProject.markdown

 <div align="center">(Example of one path: /gladiators - Reference: 24/11/2020)</div>

 #### <u>Bug fixing</u>
-5) Actively participating in testing and reviewing not only my code but also the rest of the team.
+Actively participating in testing and reviewing not only my code but also the rest of the team.
 Some examples of bugs that I have fixed are when the user spams the refresh button (as seen above in opponent list) the FPS will drop, user health was not reset after battle correctly, resetting frame on level up animation if a user leveled up more than once.

 #### <u>Creation of gladbot</u>
-6) Created a discord bot in the discord server of the team to display each member's  id, username, tag, and created_at time.
+Created a Discord bot in the Discord server of the team to display each member's  ID, username, tag, and created_at time.